-He also has authored amicus briefs to a number of appellate courts, including the Supreme Court of the United States, the Supreme Court of New Jersey, and the U.S. Courts of Appeals for the Third and Tenth Circuits.
+Brendan has authored amicus briefs to several appellate courts, including the Supreme Court of the United States, the Supreme Court of New Jersey, and the U.S. Courts of Appeals for the Third and Tenth Circuits.

 Before joining Pashman Stein Walder Hayden, Brendan was a litigation associate at Patton Boggs LLP.
-Previously, he clerked for Judge Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit and for Judge Katharine S. Hayden of the U.S. District Court for the District of New Jersey.
-While attending college at the University of Notre Dame, Brendan worked as the head manager of the Notre Dame football team, an experience he credits with further developing his strong work ethic, dedication, leadership, and collaborative approach.
+Earlier in his career, he clerked for Judge Maryanne Trump Barry of the U.S. Court of Appeals for the Third Circuit and for Judge Katharine S. Hayden of the U.S. District Court for the District of New Jersey.
+As an undergrad at the University of Notre Dame, Brendan worked as the head manager of the Notre Dame football team, an experience he credits with further developing his strong work ethic, dedication, leadership, and collaborative approach.

 Our firm is proud of the results it has achieved for clients, some of which are noted here.
 Of course, each legal matter is unique on many levels, and past successes are not a guarantee of results in any other pending or future matters.

 - Representing a digital video streaming service in a putative class action venued in the U.S. District Court for the Eastern District of New York alleging violations of federal privacy law.

 - Represented a major retailer in cases brought by counties and cities in New Jersey alleging that the distribution of prescription opioids constitutes a public nuisance.

 - Representing a Fortune 500 company with expansive real estate holdings in a variety of business litigation and land use matters in New Jersey and New York.

 - Representing one of the world’s largest financial institutions in a qui tam litigation involving alleged violations of the New Jersey False Claims Act arising from the offering and sale of municipal bonds.